- Do Knight Wall Systems products eliminate thermal bridging in exterior walls?

 Not exactly – but you could think of it as a “specialty hat” for façade applications.
 It is very similar in the fact that it has two attachment legs and is profiled like a hat, but the similarities end there.
 It features perforations for air flow and drainage, it’s available in multiple sizes, factory-coated black for open joint façades, structural grade steel, exterior grade anti-corrosion coating (Zn-Al-Mg) for a long service life, and pre-punched wall anchor slots, which are helpful for wood and CMU/concrete substrates.
 There is nothing else like it on the market, readily available.

 Any brand or type of insulation can be used with each of KWS products, however there are some insulation material properties for each of the systems that should be followed for proper installation.
 Code compliance of each insulation type must always be followed.
+CI and HCI Systems can be used with rigid foam insulation or Rockwool COMFORTBOARD 110.

 No, not at all.
 Our PanelRail product is intended for use directly on substrate (wood sheathing, concrete, etc) and offers many benefits, such a perforations for air flow and drainage, multiple sizes, factory black coated, etc. We have also provided systems for a number of projects where the design intent was to simply “bump out” the cladding a number of inches.